nicolasfauchereau/Auckland_Python_Workshop/README.md

   + how to write a python script

-  + basic native data types
+  + basic Python native data types:
     + dealing with numbers in native Python
     + dealing with `strings` and their formatting
     + `lists`, `tuples`, `dictionnaries`, ...